An easy, step-by-step way to clean your french press (and why you should)

 In order to disassemble most French presses, you’ll need to unscrew the plunger base from the rod.
 The base will easily lift apart once the rod has been removed.

-3. Scrub and rinse your press
+3. Scrub and rinse each part

 Once you’ve broken down the press into its component pieces, it is time to get cleaning.
 Unless your press came with instructions to the contrary, the best way to clean a press is in the dishwasher.